Essential freight transport exemption

 Government agencies and Partners in Compliance (PIC) carriers are exempt from all application fees.

-Online applications must be paid by Visa, MasterCard, American Express or 'On-Account' (if the carrier has a valid account with Alberta Transportation).
+Online applications must be paid by Visa, MasterCard, American Express or 'On-Account' (if you possess a valid account in our system).

 For credit card payments processed online, the applicant enters their cardholder data through a secure payment page powered by TD Merchant Services.